 Do we make money from this blog?
 The answer is yes, we make a small amount of money from this blog.
 We make money with our affiliate links.
 We have Amazon affiliate links which give us a small kickback if you use them for a purchase.
 No, it’s not a ton of money.
 We’ve made about $300 in the past two years for Amazon sales.
 No, we don’t promote any products that we wouldn’t use ourselves.

 We are also a Personal Capital Affiliate.
 It’s a tool we use ourselves to manage money and look at investments.
 We have it linked in posts and as an ad at the bottom of the blog.
 This has made us about $100 a month.
 I plan to add on more affiliates in the future as we grow, but only to products or services I believe in.
+You will see some of these affiliates on the Resources and Freebies page.

 Something you won’t find from us are annoying ads.
 Especially pop-up ads.
 We can’t stand it on other blogs so we won’t do that here.